 I am not a morning person, and I never have been.

 I’m a hit-the-snooze-button-for-an-hour kind of girl who prefers not to engage in serious conversations before 10 a.m. and will likely have the words “I’m late!” engraved on my tombstone.
-My friends assured me that having a baby would change everything, and I would miraculously become more cheerful, organized and on-time – even in the early hours of the day.
+My friends assured me that having a baby would change everything, and I would miraculously become more cheerful, organized and on-time, even in the early hours of the day.

 The day I was approached with the idea of writing a blog post about morning routines, I had just finished sending the following text to my mom:

 “Cate didn’t sleep well again last night, her diaper leaked out again in our bed, she poured yogurt (from her pouch) all over herself and our carpet while I got ready, she shattered my eye shadow (there’s now eye shadow in my coffee), and I left her picture day outfit laying on the couch.
 I can deal with all of that, but then I yelled at her in the car for doing that fussy scream she makes.
 I need like a 10-mile run today …”

 And so, after shedding a tear or two, I decided to take on this task as a personal challenge to improve my morning routine and make the start of each day a little less stressful for my family.
-I received some inspiration from reading about the habits of other successful working moms and then I went to work to implement new ways to get out the door on time each morning.
-Here’s what I learned:
+I read about the habits of successful working moms and then I went to work to implement new ways to get out the door on time.

 Find a Primrose School Near You